alexisdavalos/vue-todo-app/README.md

 ```
 This application was built with the Vue.js CLI.
 It also utilizes a json place holder api to simulate real server requests based on events emitted.
 This is my first Vue.js application, so I kept it really simple.
+Utilized vue-router to dynamically render components and axios for mocking API calls.
 ```
 ## API: https://jsonplaceholder.typicode.com/